JackJPowell/ucapi-framework/README.md

 **Config** - Just a dataclass.

-The framework handles everything else: lifecycle management, event routing, state synchronization, configuration persistence, error handling, and reconnection logic.
+The framework provides sensible defaults for common patterns.
+You override only what's specific to your integration.
+Everything else is handled automatically: lifecycle management, event routing, state synchronization, configuration persistence, error handling, and reconnection logic.

 ## Architecture